baby-degu/portal/docs/udemy/index.md

 ---
-id: udemy
+id: index
-title: Udemy
+title: Index
-sidebar_label: udemy
+sidebar_label: index
 ---

-This is an initial DAO doc for testing.
+This is an initial Udemy doc for testing.